ksp2001/blockly/README.md

 A lot of this code will be tutorial follow throughs, or self dabbling and not an entirety of a project.
 It is more of a dipstick to see how far blockly can go and what I can do with it on a higher level before actually taking up a project, and I'm very excited !

+In order to run the code, clone this repository by `git clone {url}` (get url from the top), navigate into the blockly folder, and open up `index.html`!

 ### Prerequisites 🧺

 None at the moment.